SRH Symposium 2026- Full Agenda

 Rob Van Kirk - Science & Technology Director, Henry’s Fork Foundation

-Jeff VanOrden - Idaho Potato Farmer
+Jeff VanOrden - Idaho Potato Farmer, Committee of Nine

 Nolan Brown - Original Territories and Historical Research Manager, Shoshone-Bannock Tribes